Randy Arozarena: Seattle Mariners

 On July 25, 2024, Arozarena was traded to the Seattle Mariners for Brody Hopkins, Aidan Smith, and Ty Cummings.
 Arozarena said goodbye to Rays fans in "Randy Land" following the trade.
 Arozarena hit his 20th home run on September 15, completing his fourth consecutive 20–20 season.
 Combined with the Rays and Mariners in 2024, Arozarena slashed .254/.346/.436 with the 20 home runs and 20 stolen bases as well as 60 RBI in 648 plate appearances.
 He tied for the lowest line drive percentage in MLB, at 14.4 percent.

 On April 9, Arozarena hit a grand slam and drew a walk-off walk to defeat Houston.
 On June 30, he hit two home runs, including his 100th career home run off Royals pitcher Michael Wacha as he went 2-for-4 with those two home runs and four RBIs.
 Arozarena was named an All-Star for the second time in his career, replacing teammate Julio Rodríguez.
 Arozarena stole his 20th stolen base on July 29, completing his fifth consecutive 20–20 season.
 He tied Mike Trout for third-most 20–20 seasons in American League history behind Alex Rodriguez (six) and José Ramírez (seven).
 In 2025, Arozarena hit .238/.334/.426 with a career-high 27 home runs as well as 31 stolen bases and 76 RBI.

+In the 2025 postseason, Arozarena led the majors with 5 stolen bases.
+He hit .188 with one home run as the Mariners lost in the ALCS.